peterhinch/micropython-micropower/README.md

-# Designing Pyboard systems for low power consumption
+# Reducing Pyboard system power consumption

 The Pyboard can be used to build systems with extremely low power consumption, and it is possible to build systems capable of running for over a year on standard batteries such as AA cells or even